 Insomnia or sleep disturbances such as nightmares or night terrors are diagnostic markers for normal anxiety, as well as anxiety disorders.
 During a time of great stress, a person's hormonal system is affected, so it can become common for people who are going through this to wake up at night or feel extreme anxiety.
 It can even battle to get back to sleep.
 Whatever is causing anxiety during the day, is likely to show up at night too.

-Knowing the difference between normal anxiety and something else can be important for getting the help that you need.
+Knowing the difference between occasional anxiety and something else can be important for getting the help that you need.
 While most people with anxiety share some common symptoms, the complete set of symptoms is different for everybody.
-Below are some common symptoms of normal anxiety, but remember you may not experience all of these to have normal anxiety.
+Below are some common symptoms of occasional anxiety (experienced by everyone).

 - Occasional worry about circumstances like a break-up, stress at work, conflict, or a child's illness.